 Pioneer Astronautics – Facilities Overview

-Pioneer Astronautics' office and laboratory is located at 11111 W. 8th Avenue, Unit A, Lakewood, CO 80215.
-The office contains approximately 2000 square feet of floor space and is equipped with high-speed Pentium based personal computer systems that have internet access.
-Software for the computers includes Microsoft Fortran, word processing, graphical, and CAD programs, and launch simulation, rocket specific impulse calculation, engine system analysis, chemistry, chemical engineering, balloon simulation and computational fluid dynamics codes.
-Technical information resources are available nearby in the extensive library systems of the University of Colorado, the Colorado School of Mines, the Jefferson County library system and the City of Denver, as well as the extensive technical libraries of the Pioneer Astronautics office and those of its personnel.
+Pioneer Astronautics (formerly Pioneer Invention) was formed in January 1996 for the purpose of exploring new technologies that have the potential to advance the nation’s space program.
+Pioneer Astronauticsí office and laboratory is located at 11111 W. 8th Avenue, Unit A, Lakewood, CO 80215.
+The office contains approximately 2000 square feet of floor space and is equipped with high-speed networked computers.
+Software used to support projects includes graphical and CAD programs, launch simulation, rocket specific impulse calculation, engine system analysis, chemistry, chemical engineering, balloon simulation, and computational fluid dynamics codes as well as word processing and spreadsheet programs.
+Technical information resources are available nearby in the extensive library systems of the University of Colorado, the Colorado School of Mines, the Jefferson County library system and the City of Denver library system to supplement the extensive technical libraries of the Pioneer Astronautics office, those of its personnel, and on-line resources.